-Authors should observe high standards with respect to publication ethics as set out by the Committee on Publication Ethics (COPE) and International Committee of Medical Journal Editors (ICMJE).
+Authors should observe high standards with respect to publication ethics as set out by the Commission on Publication Ethics (COPE) and International Committee of Medical Journal Editors (ICMJE) .
 Falsification or fabrication of data, plagiarism, including duplicate publication of the authors’ own work without proper citation, and misappropriation of the work are all unacceptable practices.
 Any cases of ethical misconduct are treated very seriously and will be dealt with in accordance with the COPE guidelines.

 All authors listed on the manuscript should have contributed significantly to the experimental design, its implementation, or analysis and interpretation of the data.
 All authors should have been involved in the writing of the manuscript at draft and any revision stages, and have read and approved the final version.
-Anyone who made major contributions to the writing of the manuscript should be listed as an author (e.g. “ghost writing” is prohibited by the Journal).
+Anyone who made major contributions to the writing of the manuscript should be listed as an author (e.g. “ghost writing” is prohibited by the Journal) provided that the number of authors remains within the limit set by the journal (please see manuscript preparation instructions for details).
 Any other individuals who made less substantive contributions to the experiment or the writing of the manuscript should be listed in the acknowledgement section.
 Any change in authorship (including author order) after the initial manuscript submission must be approved in writing by all authors.

 By submitting your manuscript to the journal it is understood that this it is an original manuscript and is unpublished work and is not under consideration elsewhere.
 Plagiarism, including duplicate publication of the author’s own work, in whole or in part without proper citation is not tolerated by the journal.
 Manuscripts submitted to the journal may be checked for originality using anti-plagiarism software.